waffle-id/main/web/README.md

 ---

-Built with ❤️ using React Router and the modern web stack
+Built with ❤️ using React Router and the modern web stack.